 Andy is also a writer and singer-songwriter – his books include God 360 and Distinctive Worship, along with a number of creative and critically acclaimed albums.

 Brian is International Prayer Director of 24-7 Prayer and has been part of the movement since it began.
 He is a gifted communicator with a passion for prayer, mission and justice.
 Together, Brian and his wife Tracy pioneered the remarkable work of 24-7 Prayer in Ibiza, where they lived with their two sons for seven years.

 Katharine Hill is UK Director for Care for the Family.
 She speaks and writes widely on family matters; she blogs regularly for the Huffington Post and is a popular speaker, writer and broadcaster.
 She has practiced as a family lawyer and as a member of the board of the International Commission for Couple and Family Relations, as well as being a member of a government advisory group on family issues.
 Katharine is married to Richard and they have four grown-up children.

 R.T.
 Kendall was minister of Westminster Chapel in London for 25 years and remains a popular international speaker and writer.
 He is the author of over fifty bestselling books including The Anointing; The Power of Humility; Ambition, Glory and Giving Your All, but the one that is probably best known is Total Forgiveness.
-He now lives in Tennessee, but travels extensively, and will be in the UK from February to July 2014.
+He now lives in Tennessee, but travels extensively, often visiting the UK for Christian festivals.

 Karl is the Senior Pastor of Central – a church with a big vision.
 He is also the founder of Cairn, a movement of mission and discipleship, involved in training and building relationships with churches across the Celtic nations.
 He is passionate about equipping, encouraging and releasing individuals in leadership.